Trent kissed him gently and firmly and directly on the lips for a very long time.

 fabulous to fit a gay sensibility."

-They've written three books already Spare Parts, Razor Burn and Nick Of Time which
+They've written three books Spare Parts, Razor Burn and Nick Of Time available

-are available from on-demand publisher Booksurge, and a fourth Hot Sauce has been
+from on-demand publisher Booksurge, and a fourth Hot Sauce which was picked up

 "We have a loyal bunch of straight female readers out there, who

 pick up our books for their gay friends or siblings, and end up reading them

 themselves.
 Our Romentics heroes become what these women want for the gay

 men in their lives ... and our sex scenes turn out to be what these women